QTechOfficial/OpenPeripherals/README.md

 Screenshots will go here!
 -->

-OpenPeripherals is an open source driver and frontend for controlling peripherals with special features such as RGB that aims to replace and unify 3rd party software into a crossplatform, easy to use interface.
+OpenPeripherals is an open source driver and frontend for controlling peripherals with special features that aims to replace and unify 3rd party software into a crossplatform, easy to use interface.

 Currently OpenPeripherals only supports Linux, but Windows support is currently being worked on.